 Getting Started & Installation#

-requires Python 3 and either Office 365 Excel, Excel 2021, or later.
+This version of RESOLVE requires Python 3 and either Office 365 Excel, Excel 2021, or later.

-This page goes through instructions to set up Resolve on your local computer.
+This page goes through instructions to set up RESOLVE on your local computer.

 System Requirements#